Darkone83/ModXo-RP2040-Tiny/README.md

 ### Notice

-Soldering in the header for PROG is optional as you can insert pins and lightly wedge them in place to program the chip, R5, R6, LED1, and LED2 are optional
+Soldering in the header for PROG is optional as you can insert pins and lightly wedge them in place to program the chip, R5, R6, LED1, and LED2 are optional.
+LED2 needs to be installed reverse of what the silk screen has labeled